Summary

 HTTP + Server-Sent Events (SSE) Transport

-For remote servers, shared team tools, and production deployments, MCP supports HTTP with Server-Sent Events.
+For remote servers, shared team tools and production deployments, MCP supports HTTP with Server-Sent Events.
 The client connects to the server over HTTP, sends requests as HTTP POST messages, and receives responses and notifications via an SSE stream.

-- Remote access: The server runs on a different machine, in the cloud, or behind a load balancer
+- Remote access: the server runs on a different machine, in the cloud, or behind a load balancer.

 Transport Comparison